 By Dr Vicki Hargraves

-In our webinar offering practical ideas for visual arts practices in ECE, Dr. Sarah Probine (Manukau Institute of Technology) and Jacqui Lees (Pakuranga Baptist Kindergarten) share ideas about how to provoke and sustain rich visual arts experiences for children, and provide examples from research and practice.
+In our webinar offering practical ideas for visual arts practices in early childhood education, Dr. Sarah Probine (Manukau Institute of Technology) and Jacqui Lees (Pakuranga Baptist Kindergarten) share ideas about how to provoke and sustain rich visual arts experiences for children, and provide examples from research and practice.

 Visual arts support children’s thinking and communication of ideas